 Since representatives of concerned organizations are present in the Adalat, it is possible to take appropriate decisions on the spot to the extent possible.
-The Adalat disseminates latest information, order circulars, procedures, forms and formats not only to the pensioners but also to various local authorities like Banks and Treasury offices etc besides providing clarification of doubts on pension provisions and procedures.
+The Adalat also disseminates latest information, about orders circulars, procedures, forms and formats.
+The Adalat not only provide information to the pensioners but also to various local authorities like Banks and Treasury offices etc, but also provides clarification of doubts on pension provisions and procedures.
 Six such Adalats are held in a year.

 Process for disposal of Court cases